 Ensure that the control hardware and power source are capable of providing sufficient current for the loads you expect the actuator to experience.
 We cannot be held liable for damage caused to connected hardware due to inappropriate hardware selection.

-CAD models (STEP, IGS, Autodesk Fusion) of the actuator are available upon request.
+CAD models (STEP, IGS, Autodesk Fusion 360) of the actuator are available upon request.
 Contact us with the size(s) and file formats that you require and we'll attach the files in return.

 |Motor:||12V DC, up to 35W|